 Bruschetta Pasta Shopping List

 – Processed foods are high in sodium!
 I sort of view the way I cook as a compromise between fresh and convenience foods.
 However, I was a bit shocked by the sodium content of this meal, mostly contributed by all the canned/jarred stuff.
-I know Jeff and I generally do well with keeping cholesterol and saturated fat intakes low, but had always suspected we were pushing the upper limit on sodium.
-Depending on whom you ask, the healthy goal is around 1500-2300 mg/day and one serving of this recipe provides 909 mg.
+I know I generally do well with keeping cholesterol and saturated fat intakes low, but had always suspected I was pushing the upper limit on sodium.
+Depending on whom you ask, the healthy goal is around 1500-2300 mg/day and one serving of this recipe provides 540 mg, or 800 mg for the meal.
 Suspicion confirmed.

 – Half a can???
 If it will drive you crazy to just use half a can of an ingredient you paid good money for, you could easily toss in all of the beans and olives.
 But, remember, it will push the sodium and calorie contents up a bit more.

 – Pasta meals are high in carbohydrates!
 Vegetarians tend to eat a lot of carbohydrates which actually mirrors the recommendation that we should get 225-325 g per day, or the majority of our calories, from these nutritious foods.
 But, if 95 g of carb for this meal freaks you out, you could reduce your pasta portion to 1 cup or forgo the bread in place of more non-starchy veggies.

 – What about protein?
 The garbanzo beans, noodles, and nuts come together to boost this recipe to 17 grams of protein per serving, or 20 grams for the whole meal with sides.
 Plant protein for the win!